-SEEDS is reaching out to economically vulnerable people in partnership with Government of India and state governments of Bihar, Delhi, Karnataka, Kerala, Maharashtra, Odisha and Uttarakhand in India.
+SEEDS is reaching out to economically vulnerable people in partnership with Government of India and state governments of Bihar, Delhi, Karnataka, Kerala, Maharashtra, Odisha, Tamil Nadu, Uttarakhand and West Bengal in India.
 We are actively working in in close coordination with Governments to respond to the physical health, mental health and economic impacts of the pandemic.
 SEEDS is committed in reaching out and supporting these invisible individuals – the elderly, children, and frontline health workers of the communities who are disproportionately impacted by coronavirus and the economic consequences of the outbreak in their time of need.
 Together, we will overcome this pandemic by making sure the most vulnerable among us are protected.

 SEEDS Response to COVID-19 focuses on immediate needs in the following areas: